 Pension systems around the world, whether they be social security systems or private sector arrangements, are now under more pressure than ever before.
-Rising life expectancies, increased government debt in many countries, uncertain economic conditions and a global shift to defined contribution (DC) plans mean that we are moving to a new environment.
+Rising life expectancies, increased government debt in many countries, uncertain economic conditions and a global shift to defined contribution (DC) plans mean that a new landscape is developing.

 It is pleasing to note that since 2009, the sustainability of several systems has improved in two key areas:

 - Some governments have increased pension ages over the longer term.